SamBaker101/mips_1_assembler/readme.md

 NOTE:
 	This project is still in progress.
 I am still working on some aspects and have more work to do to validate the outputs.
 I would recommend verifying any outputs against a proven simulator like MARS or SPIM.

+# USE

+At this time the assembler can be called by calling ./main.rb followed by the filename (omitting .asm).
+Additionally an H or B can be added as a second argument to denote Hex or Binary output, this option defaults to HEX

+	./main.rb ascii H

+Currently the assembler pulls the file from the samples file.
+This is to simplify testing but will eventually change allowing you to give the full path of the file you would like to use.

+Currently the assembler outputs a full memory dump called <filename>.txt, a dump of the instructions called <filename>_inst.txt and a dump of the data called <filename>_data.txt.
+Additionally if a sample output is available as I've created in the MARS_output folder a diff will be created for the instructions called <filename>_diff.txt.
+This is another testing feature and eventually will only be provided if requested by an arg.

 # TODO:

 ## Testing

 	- Create remaining unit tests
 	- Expand unit tests to randomize inputs and/or explore all potential cases
 	- Create additional sample code and validate its outputs
 	- Add logger to control verbosity, replace debugger print statements with log calls

 ## Features

 	- Add command line arguments for target, output type, verbosity
 	- Add support for missing directives
 	- Add support for coprocessors
 	- Add support for additional sections (rdata, sdata, lit4/8 ect.)

 # Some notes about MIPS_1:

 ## Registers

 		- 32 32-bit General Purpose Registers
 		- $0 - hardwired to zero
 		- HI/LO - 32-bit registers used for asynchronous int mul/div
 		- PC

 ## Instruction Formats:

 		- R type : Opcode[0:5], rs[6:10], rt[11:15], rd[16:20], shamt[21:25], funct[26:31]
 		- I type : Opcode[0:5], rs[6:10], rt[11:15], immediate[16:31]
 		- J type : Opcode[0:5], Address[6:31]

 ## Instruction Details

 		- Load/Store
 			- 8-bit, 16-bit and 32-bit